 The most famous spot on Brighton's coastline is the Dendy Street Beach.
 The colourful bathing boxes which line this stretch of coast are a well-known Melbourne icon and reflect a bygone era where swimmers and visitors to the beach had private changing and storage facilities.
 Good views of the bathing boxes and Melbourne's skyline can be enjoyed from the gardens at Green Point.

 Visitors can appreciate Brighton's beautiful gardens and historic architecture at a number of locations in the suburb.
 The Brighton Town Hall Precinct, on Carpenter Street, includes the impressive facade of the town hall building, surrounding lawns and rose garden.
 The local council offices, a library and theatre are located on the site.
-The Billilla Historic Homestead in Halifax Street features beautiful gardens which are open daily to the public.
-Kamesburgh is a boutique mansion on North Road, set within formal English gardens and water features.
+The Billilla Historic Homestead in Halifax Street features beautiful gardens which are open to the public.
+Kamesburgh is a grand Italianate mansion on North Road, set within formal English gardens and water features.
 Elsternwick Park, which borders the neighbouring suburb of Elwood, consists of a series of lakes surrounded by gardens, playgrounds and sporting ovals.

 * All the above links are external and open up in a new window